build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 ## Conclusion

 In this tutorial, you created a VTubing app by leveraging Pixiv’s SDKs to display a virtual avatar character and live stream it using Amazon IVS.
 VTubing opens the doors to an exciting world of virtual content creation.
 By following the steps outlined in this tutorial, you have gained the knowledge and tools necessary to bring your unique virtual persona to life.
+To learn more about live streaming with Amazon IVS, check out the blog post about [Creating Safer Online Communities using AI](https://community.aws/livestreams/build-on-live-events/open-source-and-machine-learning/creating-safer-online-communities-using-ai).

 If you enjoyed this tutorial, found any issues, or have feedback for us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>